-Alongside foundations in environmental leadership, this course provides a survey of the history environmental art, and how art and science are intersecting today.
-Students will explore how art can affect attitudes about environmental topics and how art–science partnerships can address ecological challenges directly, in perhaps more novel ways than either discipline could do alone.
+Alongside foundations in environmental leadership, this course provides a survey of the history of environmental art, and how art and science are intersecting today.
+You will explore how art can affect attitudes about environmental topics and how art–science partnerships can address ecological challenges directly, in perhaps more novel ways than either discipline could do alone.
 We will analyze examples of environmental art projects around a range of environmental subject matter (water quality, flooding, urban heat, soil health, and air quality), and art forms (painting, sculpture, performance, writing, and music).

 We will focus our learning around:

-Prerequisites: None required.
+None required.
 This course is a good fit for students with a passion for environmental topics and are interested in crossing traditional disciplinary boundaries to achieve social and environmental change.
 Basic fluency with environmental topics and interest in any form of art is helpful.
 An interdisciplinary, integrative, big picture, creative mindset.
 Not necessary to consider yourself to be “an artist.”